filips123/WebAppManifestRS/README.md

-Because URLs can be relative and `serde_json` does not know how to resolve them, you will also need to call the [`process`](WebAppManifest::process) method and pas the document and manifest URLs to resolve all relative URLs in the manifest and perform origin and scope validation:
+Because URLs can be relative and `serde_json` does not know how to resolve them, you will also need to call the [`process`](WebAppManifest::process) method and pas the document and manifest URLs to resolve all relative URLs in the manifest and perform the origin and scope validation:

 ```rust
 use url::Url;